spinnaker/spinnaker.github.io/setup/productionize/persistence/front50-sql.md

 Attempts to work around S3's consistency model have resulted in an operationally complicated production deployment.

-Our SQL implementation provides a strongly consistent storage service that is performant, operationally simple and feature rich.
+The SQL implementation provides a strongly consistent storage service that is performant, operationally simple and feature rich.
 It supports object versioning out-of-the-box.

 ## Configuration Considerations